Le Courrier du Sud

 Le Courrier du Sud is a free French-language weekly tabloid newspaper based in Longueuil, Quebec, Canada.
-The newspaper is distributed to 143,992 homes in the cities of Longueuil (boroughs of Le Vieux-Longueuil, Saint-Hubert and Greenfield Park), Brossard and Saint-Lambert.
-'Le Courrier du Sud is owned by Transcontinental.
+The newspaper is distributed online as well as in print at 400 drop-off points in the cities of Longueuil (boroughs of Le Vieux-Longueuil, Saint-Hubert and Greenfield Park), Brossard and Saint-Lambert.
+Le Courrier du Sud is owned by Gravité Média.
 It was established in 1947 by Jean-Paul Auclair in the former city of Montreal South as a bilingual newspaper (and was also known at the time as The South Courier).

+Le Courrier du Sud covers local news, including politics, urban development, culture, crime, and other topics.
+It has won several awards, including first-place finishes at the Grands Prix des Hebdos in 2024 and in 2025.

+Gravité Média also owns Le Courrier du Sud's sister publications, La Relève, Le Reflet, Le Soleil de Châteauguay and Le Journal Saint-François.